RWTH-OS/xhypervisor/README.md

 It binds to the [Hypervisor](https://developer.apple.com/documentation/hypervisor) framework on OS X, and exposes a safe Rust interface through the `hypervisor` module, and an unsafe foreign function interface through the `xhypervisor::ffi` module.

-A xhypervisor derived from the [16 bits VM](https://github.com/mist64/hvdos/blob/master/hvdos.c) is used as test example, which was original published in blog post [http://www.pagetable.com/?p=764](http://www.pagetable.com/?p=764).

 ## Prerequisites

 To use this library, you need

 * OS X Yosemite (10.10), or newer

-* a Intel processor with the VT-x feature or an Apple Silicon processor with virtualization support.
+* A Intel processor with the VT-x feature or an Apple Silicon processor with virtualization support.
 To verify this, run and expect the following in your Terminal:
   ```shell
   $ sysctl kern.hv_support